MicrosoftDocs/azure-devops-docs/docs/pipelines/scripts/git-commands.md

 </div>

 On the **Version Control** tab, select the repository in which you want to run Git commands, and then select **Project Collection Build Service**.
+By default, this identity can read from the repo but cannot push any changes back to it.

 ![permissions](_img/control-panel-version-control-project-collection-build-service.png)